Authentication¶

 authentication strategy you like: session cookies, HMAC signatures or

 third-party OAuth flows.
-Your callable should return True
+Your callable should return True on success and may

-to attach the authenticated user to the request.
+call set_current_user to attach the authenticated user to the request.

 def custom_auth() -> bool: